zbMATHOpen/Update_Links/README.md

     update-api
     ```

-    This will automatically add new links, delete links that no longer exist and edit links that have been modified.
+    This will automatically add new links, delete links that no longer exist, and edit links that have been modified.

     **Remark 1.** The present version of the package works with the [Digital Library of Mathematical Functions](https://dlmf.nist.gov/) (DLMF) as zbMATH partner.
     Therefore, one can use the command